qball1809/App-Store/Home.md

 Welcome to the WebTools.bundle wiki!

-This bundle is a plugin for the [Plex Media Server](https://plex.tv/) that will assist you in maintaning your Plex Media Server by a few modules, installed with WebTools-
+This bundle is a plugin for the [Plex Media Server](https://plex.tv/) that will assist you in maintaning your Plex Media Server by a few modules, installed with WebTools.

 Modules currently avail are:

 * Subtitle Management.
 Manage subtitle files, regardless of them been sidecars (Located next to the media file), or downloaded via another plugin, like the OpenSubtitle bundle.